yvesdhondt/bike-sharing-demand-prediction/README.md

-## You will find everything you need in the /Project folder
+# The final submission for the project can be found in the /project_deliverables folder